Relationships in The Workplace

 Effective date: 01/01/2008

-Scope: faculty, staff and student employees
+Scope: faculty, executive staff, senior staff, staff, and student employees

 “Family" for the purpose of this policy, is defined as all relatives, such as, but not limited to the following: spouses, relatives by marriage, domestic partners (as defined in the university’s affidavit of domestic partners), children (including step-children and foster children), parents, step-parents, grandparents, grandchildren, in-laws, siblings (including step-brothers and step-sisters), cousins, nieces, nephews, aunts and uncles.